 As therapists, we are here to answer any questions you may have prior to starting sessions so that we both know what you hope to gain from therapy.
 If you're unsure about anything, please ask your therapist.
 No question is too simple.
 If it puts you at ease and helps you in your counselling journey, it's a question worth asking.

-This fact-sheet was written in May 2021 by walk and talk therapist Annie Callingham.
+This page was written by walk and talk therapist, Annie Callingham in June 2021.

 We are a PIF TICK 'trusted information creator'.